pringyy/Explore-MMO/timelog.md

 ### 11 Nov 2020
 * *2 hours* researching into other frontends at Phaser does not seem to integrate well with Reacts

+### 13 Nov 2020

+* *3 hours* Decided to scrap seperate frontend from backend and researched on how to do both on the same server with Node

+### 16 Nov 2020

+* *0.5 hours* Meeting with Matt informing him I am scrapping React and going to use Node JS

+### 19 Nov 2020

+* *6 hours* Setting up new html front end to make api calls so users can login and register
+* *2 hours* Implemented a score functionality into the model, so I could maybe implement a socre board at a later date

+### 20 Nov 2020

+* *9 hours* Nearly finisged converting the skeleton game to Phaser 3 and integrating Phaser to work with Node JS still more work to be done and iron out bugs